pabtomas/dotfiles/navy/doc/04_request.md

 - **type**: From
 - **required**: false
 - **default**: `""`
 - **description**: A From object.
 This object will be evaluated 2 times.
-The first one as a GO template.
+The first one as a Golang template.
 The result of this first resolution is a list.
 Each element of this list will be evaluated as an element of a `Request.loop` keyword.

 ### `Request.if`